 Project – Chatterton Water Tower, Spalding

-Purpose – Encapsulate scaffold to contain cleaning and painting works
+Purpose – Containment of cleaning and painting works

-Tufcoat was awarded the contract to shrink-wrap Chatterton Water Tower, the iconic building in Spalding as part of a £445 million pound regional program by Anglian Water.
+Tufcoat was awarded the contract to wrap the scaffolding surrounding Chatterton Water Tower, the iconic building in Spalding, as part of a £445 million pound regional program by Anglian Water.

 Chatterton Water Tower is renowned in the area due to its’ sheer size, terracotta and white paintwork with Tulip motifs which celebrated the region’s vast tulip production heritage.
 One of nine water towers in the East Lincolnshire area, the tower was originally painted in 1997, however, in the last five years, the tower’s appearance had drawn local criticism.

 Mick Cox, South Lincolnshire Supply Manager for Anglian Water, said: “We’re really excited to be getting started on the facelift.
 We know this project is important to the local community, and we’re pleased to be able to restore the iconic water tower’s paintwork to its 1997 condition.
 The facelift was promised three years ago during conversations with the council.
 We listened to what customers had to say then, and it’s now going ahead having been incorporated into our 2017/18 investment programme.